pimsmath/onlinecourses2020/content/home/hero.md

 PIMS is pleased to announce four new network-wide graduate courses in mathematical sciences!
 These courses provide remote access to experts across the PIMS network.
-Students at PIMS Canadian member universities can get graduate credit via the Western Deans Agreement.
-Be advised, in some cases, students must enroll 6 weeks in advance of the next term.

-PIMS is pleased to announce four new network-wide graduate courses in mathematical sciences!
-These courses provide remote access to experts across the PIMS network.
 Students at PIMS Canadian member universities can get graduate credit via the [Western Deans Agreement](http://wcdgs.ca/western-deans-agreement.html).
 Be advised, in some cases, students must enroll 6 weeks in advance of the next term.